Apply for BAföG to attend school

 - under certain conditions, for a required internship as part of your studies.

-To receive the monthly funding, you must meet additional requirements in addition to financial need.
+To receive the monthly grant, you must meet additional requirements in addition to demonstrating financial need.
 The most important ones are:

-- You are pursuing your school diploma on a full-time basis.
+- You are pursuing your high school diploma on a full-time basis.

-- Age limit at the start of your education: You must be under 45 years of age (exceptions are possible).
+- Age limit at the start of your education: You must be 45 years of age or younger (exceptions are possible).

-The amount of your BAföG is based on a set monthly need.
-Money is deducted from this amount if your parents, your spouse, your partner, or you yourself earn a little more.
+The amount of your BAföG entitlement is based on a set monthly need.
+Money is deducted from this amount if your parents, your spouse, your partner, or you yourself earn slightly more.

-As a student, you generally receive financial support in the form of a grant.
+As a high school student, you generally receive financial support in the form of a grant.
 You do not have to repay anything.
-As a student at a higher technical school, you receive funding in monthly installments, half as a grant and half as a loan.
+As a student at a higher technical school, you receive funding in monthly installments, half of which is a grant and half a loan.

-In general, you are eligible for BAföG if you are pursuing a vocational qualification through a school-based vocational training program or a secondary school diploma.
+In general, you are eligible for BAföG if you wish to earn a vocational qualification through a school-based vocational training program or a secondary school diploma.
 However, if you attend a general education school, this applies only starting in 10th grade and only if you cannot live at home.
 This is the case, for example, if you cannot earn the desired qualification nearby.

 The monthly allowance for students is: